National Public School, Koramangala: Events

-Ahan
+Aahan

-It is a 2 day cultural event, held once in every 3 years, since 2006.
+Aahan is a 1 day cultural event, held once in every 3 years, since 2006.
 All the students come together to showcase performances like dances, songs and skits for their parents.
 These performances are all based on a theme which during the last edition was about ballyotsav, a celebration of childhood.
 This is an event held on a grand scale which sees involvement from all the students of the school as well as teachers who work behind the scenes.

 Khoj

-Khoj is a science festival held over the course of 2 days.
+Khoj is a science festival held over the course of 1 day.
 It takes place once every 3 years, the first of which was in 2005.
 The students make various projects in physics, chemistry, biology and computer science that showcase their scientific temper.
 Seniors are also to host informative and semi-interactive plays.
 Parents and students from other school are invited to attend the festival.